By Todd Hoffard

 Professional Goalkeepers Train The Same Way

-Well, as luck would have it that week, the Chicago Fire were training on the same fields we were holding our sessions.
-After our session we allowed our goalkeepers to sit and watch the Fire goalkeepers train for about forty-five minutes.
-About 10 minutes into the training session our staff began noticing all of our players whispering to each other and pointing at the Fire goalkeepers.
+Well, as luck would have it, that week, the Chicago Fire were training in the same fields we were holding our sessions.
+After our session, we allowed our goalkeepers to sit and watch the Fire goalkeepers train for about forty-five minutes.
+About 10 minutes into the training session, our staff began noticing all of our players whispering to each other and pointing at the Fire goalkeepers.

 Goalkeeping Is Not Rocket Science

 The position of a goalkeeper is not rocket science!
 You will get out what you put into it, and if